 Recent high-profile international data privacy and access cases have prompted firms to give increased attention to security, data encryption, and the risks associated with data access if governments, courts, or other regulatory agencies seek access to confidential data.
 NetDocuments responded to these security risks by developing next-generation key management and encryption technology.

 Unique Encryption Key per Object

-Object Keys are further encrypted by an additional layer of Master Encryption Keys (MEK) which are used to encrypt each OEK.
+Object Keys are further encrypted by an additional layer of Master Encryption Keys (MEK) used to encrypt each OEK.
 The MEK is held by NetDocuments in a dedicated Hardware Security Module (HSM) with fully restricted access.
 The HSM uses Root of Trust architecture to fully protect the MEK.

-Customer-managed Encryption Keys
+Customer-Managed Encryption Keys

-NetDocuments has a next generation encryption technology with advanced customer key management option.
+NetDocuments has a next-generation encryption technology with advanced customer key management option.
 This new security architecture includes up to three separate encryption keys for each data file and allows customer firms and corporations to hold and control specific encryption keys relating to sensitive documents or content falling under regulatory, compliance, or client-mandated data governance policies.

-NetDocuments new key management infrastructure not only gives firms control of the keys for sensitive data, but takes the security and encryption of the entire document management platform to a level beyond what a single firm could provide.
+NetDocuments new key management infrastructure not only gives firms control of the keys for sensitive data but takes the security and encryption of the entire document management platform to a level beyond what a single firm could provide.

-The digital keys stored are:
+The digitally stored keys are:

 - Object (document) Encryption Key (OEK)

 OEKs are encrypted by MEK and an optional CMEK (which is controlled by the Customer/Law Firm – revocable keys).
 All keys (OEK, MEK, and CMEK) are generated by the Quantum Hardware KMV for true randomness, instead of software-based pseudo-random generators.